OSEA Collective Bargaining Agreement

 Vacation Per Year

-1 but less than 5 years of unbroken service.................................................................
-10 days
+Less than 5 years of unbroken service 10 days

-5 but less than 10 years of unbroken service................................................................
-15 days
+5 but less than 10 years of unbroken service 15 days

-10 but less than 11 years of unbroken service..............................................................
-16 days
+10 but less than 11 years of unbroken service 16 days

-11 but less than 12 years of unbroken service..............................................................
-17 days
+11 but less than 12 years of unbroken service 17 days

-12 but less than 13 years of unbroken service..............................................................
-18 days
+12 but less than 13 years of unbroken service 18 days

-13 but less than 14 years of unbroken service..............................................................
-19 days
+13 but less than 14 years of unbroken service 19 days

-14 but less than 15 years of unbroken service...............................................................
-20 days
+14 but less than 15 years of unbroken service 20 days

-15 or more years of unbroken service............................................................................
-22 days
+15 or more years of unbroken service 22 days

-During any full vacation year an employee must be on paid status 75 percent of the work year to be eligible for vacation accrual and/or credit, otherwise vacation days earned are prorated for the number of full days, or major portion actually worked.
+- An employee must be on paid status to be eligible for vacation accrual and/or credit, otherwise vacation days earned are prorated for the number of full days, or major portion actually worked.
 Days of absence caused by job-related illness or injury qualifying for Workers’ Compensation shall be counted as days worked for the purpose of vacation accrual.

-Requests for vacation time normally shall be made at least five (5) working days in advance to permit the supervisor to adjust work assignments and/or arrange for substitute services during the vacation absence and may be taken when approved in advance by the employee’s building administrator and District supervisor.
-An employee must first exhaust all other appropriate leave balances, including vacation and any earned compensatory time, to be eligible to request unpaid leave days.
-Consideration of employee vacation or unpaid requests will be based on the
+- Requests for vacation time shall be made as far in advance as possible, normally at least five (5) working days in advance to permit the supervisor to adjust work assignments and/or arrange for substitute services during the vacation absence.
+Vacation may be taken when approved in advance by the employee’s building administrator and District supervisor.
+Consideration of employee vacation or unpaid requests will be based on the operational needs of the District.

 ARTICLE 18 UNIFORMS AND SUPPLIES